shreksojoe/lt_aimbot/src/module_guide.md

     - takes relative coordinates, as well as the process name, and scales them based off of the screen

     coords_to_ratio(hwnd, x, y)
+    - translates x, y coords to a ratio relative to the hwnd

+    move_rel_normalized(hwnd, x_ratio, y_ratio)
+    - relative, but to the client area of the window

+    move_rel_pixels
+    - another relative thing but something to do with pixels

+    coords_from_screen_to_ratio
+    - convets screen coords to ratios relative to the client area